ryuichiueda/ueda_blog2_contents/pages/04223/main.md

  * Main routine.
 We initialize things, parse the arguments, execute
  * profiles if we're a login shell, and then call cmdloop to execute
  * commands.
 The setjmp call sets up the location to jump to when an
  * exception occurs.
-When an exception occurs the variable &quot;state&quot;
+When an exception occurs the variable "state"
  * is used to figure out how far we had gotten.
  */